bateman/filebotology/README.md

    * `$ ln -s /volume1/git/filebotology/fbt-logrotate filebotology`
    * to check the status do a `$ cat /var/lib/logrotate.status | grep filebot`, it will return something like this: `"/var/log/filebotology.log" 2015-3-21-12:0:0`

-## Language
-At the moment the script is set to download subtitles in srt format only from [OpenSubitles.org] (www.opensubtitles.org), using hash-based matching.

 ## CLI execution
 To run it from the command line, excute the script with the `-h` flag to print the following help menu.
 Please, note that the first two options `-t` and `-p` are **mandatory**.
 ```